Air Force Nuclear Weapons Center

 Nuclear Technology and Integration Directorate

-The directorate is located at Kirtland AFB.
+This directorate is principally located at Kirtland AFB.
 It is responsible for providing intelligence support to AFNWC, analyzing the full spectrum of weapons effects to support acquisition programs and inform tactics and procedures, and assessing current and future nuclear systems to identify and mitigate potential vulnerabilities.
 The directorate is also responsible for managing the Air Force's Nuclear Certification Program and leading the capability development initiatives for all pre-Milestone A/B activities within the center.

-(Current as of September 2019)
+(Current as of August 2024)